Our team has a philosophy of transparency and making data free, a love of the environment, and an optimism that we can change things for the better.

 Aemon Malone, Senior Software Engineer

-Amber Nelson, Manager, Operations and Finance
+Amber Nelson, Director of Operations and Finance

 Amber is responsible for SkyTruth’s operational effectiveness and efficiency.
 She supports the development, improvement, and execution of all organizational processes, including financial management, grants and contract management, HR, recruiting, hiring, and onboarding, IT, and administrative infrastructure.
 Prior to SkyTruth, Amber was in charge of operations and HR for the US office of Compassion in World Farming.
 She served as the VP of Operations and Finance at the Summit Land Conservancy, responsible for all facets of finance, operations, and fundraising.
 For many years before that, she had a small accounting office where she gravitated toward nonprofits.